wolfegit/WordleDiviner/README.md

 ## How it Works

 Wordld Diviner is written in HTML, React  and Javascript.
 A dictionary file is loaded at runtime.
 As the user types the application uses Green, Yellow and Grey letters in a complex RegEx (regular expression) against a dictionary file.
+Based on Linux GREP utility.

 ## Available Scripts